At Churchfields, writing is taught in line with the requirements of the National Curriculum 2014

-The programmes of study for writing at key stages 1 and 2 are comprised of 2 key areas:
+The programmes of study for writing at Key Stage 1 and 2 comprise of two key areas:

 Aims of the subject: Our aims in teaching English are to set high expectations matched to the ability of children and to provide equal opportunities for all children: